 My French Bulldog Is Not Drinking: Dehydration is a problematic situation for both people and dogs.
 This is because water is such a crucial element for a multitude of the body’s main processes, namely digestion, circulation, and waste removal from the body.

-As a Frenchie owner, there are very few things more unsettling than when your French Bulldog refuses to drink water.
+As a Frenchie owner, very few things are more unsettling than when your French Bulldog refuses to drink water.
 Especially if it has been over a day or two.
-The three main factors seem to be Anxiety, Illness or aging.
+The three main factors seem to be Anxiety, Illness, or aging.

 How Much Water Should My Dog Be Drinking